Introducing Achronyme — a language for zero-knowledge proofs. Read the announcement arrow_right_alt

 Before Artik, any non-trivial function body with signal arguments surfaced as E212 — function body not inlineable with runtime signal arguments.
 Circom solves the same problem with witness calculators executed at prove time; SHA-256, Pedersen, and EdDSA-family primitives all need this.

 Artik lifts those function bodies to a compact bytecode, emits an Instruction::WitnessCall in the IR, and executes the bytecode at R1CS witness-gen time against the live witness vector.
+The most demanding workload it now carries end-to-end is ECDSAVerify(64,4) — the heaviest circomlib reference circuit (secp256k1 ECDSA) — which lifts, generates a witness, and proves through Groth16 with the witness verifying (optimized R1CS ~1.49M constraints, below circom’s own count for the same circuit).

 Architecture